VegardSkaansar/virtualball/README.md

 - Score button will show ur results, and the first time using the app it should be empty
 - Thats all.

+The reason for introducing the 5 sek countdown was to give an element of focus and more precise throws.
+The throw simulation will happend after the countdown.
+But the user have to do the throw in the interval of the countdown.

 ## The logic behind catch a throw
 In the settings tab will we set a value of an acceleration min value.
 When we throw the acceleration will go over this limit, and we take the 20 first reading after surpassing